Everything you need to know about health and driving

 Can I drive while wearing a cast?

-Broken legs, arms and collar bones are among the injuries most likely to hinder your ability to drive as struggling with a cast could affect your freedom to perform day-to-day activities.
+Broken legs, arms and collar bones are among the injuries most likely to hinder your ability to drive, as struggling with a cast could affect your freedom to perform day-to-day activities.

-To learn more, visit GOV.UK.
+To learn more about driving with broken limbs, visit GOV.UK.

 Epilepsy and seizures

 If you’ve had a seizure of any type and already have a licence, you should stop driving immediately.
-If your doctor advises you to do so, you will need to advise the DVLA in the change in your health.
+If your doctor advises you to do so, you will need to advise the DVLA about the change in your health.
 Depending on the advice given by the DVLA, you may need to inform your insurer if your licence has been revoked or any restriction has been placed upon it.

 These rules will also apply if you have a previous history of seizures and are applying for your licence for the first time.